Here Are The 2019 Oscar Nominations

 Ahead, see if your personal Best Picture made the cut — or if you have a lot of catching up to do before the big night.

-The full ceremony will air February 24 on ABC at 8 p.m.
-EST.
+The full ceremony will air Monday 25th February at 1 a.m.
+GMT.

 Best Actor In A Supporting Role